oakestra/documentation/content/docs/guicli/frontend/developer/getting-started.md

 ## Running the Okakestra Framework

 To be able to log in to the dashboard and test all functions, at least the System Manager and MongoDB must be started.
-How to start them is described in the README of the `edgeio` repository.
+How to start them is described in the README of the `oakestra` repository.

 ## Serving Dashboard for Development